oauth-wg/oauth-identity-chaining/identity-chaining-draft.md

 # Examples

-This section contains 2 examples, demonstrating how this specification may be used in different environments with specific requirements.
-In the first it shows the resource server acting as the client and in the second it shows the authorization server acting as the client.
+This section contains two examples, demonstrating how this specification may be used in different environments with specific requirements.
+The first shows the resource server acting as the client and the second shows the authorization server acting as the client.

 ## Resource server acting as client